 In October 2015, Jurgen Klopp swept into Anfield to herald a bright new dawn for Liverpool.

-Two years on, with bitter rival Manchester United due in town, the charismatic Klopp faces as uncomfortable parallel.
+Two years on, with bitter rivals Manchester United due in town, the charismatic Klopp faces as uncomfortable parallel.

-If Jose Mourinho's in-form side leave Anfield with victory on Sunday (NZDT), Liverpool will have 12 points from its opening eight games of the Premier League season.
+If Jose Mourinho's in-form side leave Anfield with victory on Saturday, Liverpool will have 12 points from their opening eight games of the Premier League season.
 That was the total Rodgers had when a 1-1 draw in the Merseyside derby at Everton proved to be his last match in charge.

 Is it time to entertain the idea that Liverpool have stagnated under Klopp or do these numbers only tell part of the story for a popular manager under increasing scrutiny?

 Rodgers' route towards the Anfield exit door had been trodden before the early weeks of the 2015-16 season, particularly as the previous campaign ended with a 6-1 humiliation at Stoke City.